 - The condition of the tangible and intangible heritage values will be monitored annually.
-The assessment will be informed by utilise-the baseline condition determined by the recently completed CMPs during the first year of inception of the plan.
-The assessment will identify any conservation works undertaken, repairs and maintenance, deterioration over time or any significant damage or threat to heritage values. - Intangible attributes of the values will also be monitored through assessment and evaluation of the Trustthe Harbour Trust's Interpretation Strategy and individual elements of that strategy. - Records of all Action proposals, associated decisions and reasons for decisions will be kept for reporting purposes.
-This will enable the Trust the Harbour Trust to determine how the Management Plan is being used by staff, tenants and contractors in decision making and will monitor the effectiveness of the assessment process. - The updating of the Frustthe Harbour Trust's Heritage Register will be an important part of the monitoring of the implementation of the Plan.
+The assessment will be informed by the baseline condition determined by the CMPs.
+The assessment will identify any conservation works undertaken, repairs and maintenance, deterioration over time or any significant damage or threat to heritage values. - Intangible attributes of the values will also be monitored through assessment and evaluation of the Harbour Trust's Interpretation Strategy and individual elements of that strategy. - Records of all Action proposals, associated decisions and reasons for decisions will be kept for reporting purposes.
+This will enable the Harbour Trust to determine how the Management Plan is being used by staff, tenants and contractors in decision making and will monitor the effectiveness of the assessment process.

+• The updating of the Harbour Trust's Heritage Register will be an important part of the monitoring of the implementation of the Plan.